Centrum-IntelliPhysics/.github/profile/README.md

 # Welcome to Centrum IntelliPhysics Group at Johns Hopkins University
  Like all good models, this page is iteratively updated. :)

-Our group is an interdisciplinary research group pioneering the convergence of **physics-based modeling** and **scientific machine learning** to solve complex scientific and engineering challenges.
+We are an interdisciplinary research collective pioneering the convergence of **physics-based modeling** and **scientific machine learning** to tackle complex scientific and engineering challenges.
 “We don’t replace physics — we **augment** it with intelligent data-driven models.”

 ---